amar-laksh/amar-laksh.github.io/_posts/2018-07-29-the-distributed-papers-how-did-your-messenger-know-when-your-friend-was-online.md

 **SIDE NOTE**:
-A common total order you're probably most familiar with is 'less than' on the natural numbers:
-* 1 is less than 2, which is less than 3, and so on.
+* A common total order you're probably most familiar with is the 'less than' on the natural numbers: 1 is less than 2, which is less than 3, and so on.
 If we draw a total order, it looks just like a long line of objects (again, in the finite case at least).
 So the 'Less than' relation is total ordering. and 'Happend Before' needs to be turned into the 'Less than' somehow.